-Family Offices are Hiring
+Family Offices are hiring

-Finding for the Opportunities
+Finding the right opportunities

-Andrew Zee, senior vice president, private banking and wealth management, at Selby Jennings shared his view with eFinancial Careers, “the industry remains a fairly secretive sub-sector of financial services.
+“The industry remains a fairly secretive sub-sector of financial services.
 Employees of family offices tend not to even list their company’s names on LinkedIn.”

-Working in Family Office
+Working in Family Offices

-Want to explore more opportunities in this space? contact us.
+Want to explore more opportunities in this space?
+Contact us.